giampaolo/psleak/README.md

 A testing framework for detecting **memory leaks** and **unclosed resources** created by Python functions, especially those implemented in **C, Cython, or other native extensions**.
 It was originally developed as part of [psutil](https://github.com/giampaolo/psutil) test suite, and later split out into a standalone project.

-psleak executes a target function multiple times and verifies that it does not leak memory, file descriptors, handles, threads (Python or native), or uncollectable GC garbage.
-While primarily aimed at **testing C extension modules**, it also works for pure Python code.

-> [!NOTE]
-> **Status:** experimental.
+**Note**: still experimental.
 APIs and heuristics may change.

 ## Features